102 honorary aides-de-camp appointed at Istana

-SINGAPORE - Major (NS) Su Caizheng is an operationally-ready national serviceman who commands the 32 Rescue Unit, which goes into action during national emergencies like when a building collapses.
+Major (National Service) Su Caizheng is an operationally-ready national serviceman (NSman) who commands the 32 Rescue Unit, which goes into action during national emergencies, such as when a building collapses.

-On Thursday (May 2), the 35-year-old took up a different challenge when he became the first NSman from the Singapore Civil Defence Force (SCDF) appointed as an honorary aide-de-camp (HADC) to the President.
+Yesterday, the 35-year-old took up a different challenge to become the first NSman from the Singapore Civil Defence Force (SCDF) appointed as an honorary aide-de-camp (HADC) to the President.

-"For my current national service appointment, we respond to emergencies, but HADCs are the faces of Singapore, especially when there are foreign delegates," said Maj (NS) Su, who is a regional health and safety manager for American Express International.
+"For my current national service appointment, we respond to emergencies.
+But HADCs are the faces of Singapore, especially when there are foreign delegates," said Major (NS) Su, who is a regional health and safety manager for American Express International.

-He was among 102 HADCs appointed by President Halimah Yacob at the Istana on Thursday, with 21 of them being new to the role.
+He was among 102 HADCs appointed by President Halimah Yacob at the Istana yesterday, with 21 of them being new to the role.

-Drawn from the Singapore Armed Forces, Singapore Police Force and the Singapore Civil Defence Force, it is a role they assume on top of their professional work.
+Drawn from the Singapore Armed Forces (SAF), Singapore Police Force and the SCDF, it is a role they assume on top of their professional duties.
 They serve at least 60 hours a year in their first two years.

 From the third year on, they serve a minimum of 48 hours each year.

-At an appreciation dinner following the appointment ceremony, President Halimah thanked the HADCs for their service.
+At an appreciation dinner following the appointment ceremony, Madam Halimah thanked the HADCs for their service.

 With the Istana marking its 150th anniversary this year, she said the corps can expect to be even busier.